 By contrast, phase velocity is the velocity of a single-frequency, harmonic signal.
 This velocity is not directly seen in the data.
-However, a good approximation for is obtained if you draw straight lines following the same "phases" of the wave, i.e., for example, positive or negative peaks or zero crossings.
+However, a good approximation for it is obtained if you draw a straight line following the same "phase" of the wave, i.e., for example, positive or negative peaks or zero crossings.
 Try drawing such lines in the ground-roll records and estimating their slopes.